-What were a pharaoh's roles and responsibilities?
+What were an Egyptian pharaoh's roles and responsibilities?

 Egyptian temple wall carving of pharaoh